maryamnazeran/maryamnazeran.github.io/README.md

-# maryamnazeran.github.io
+# MaryamNazeran.ir
-A simple personal website
+My personal website

-I would be glad if you visit my website [MaryamNazeran.ir](https://maryamnazeran.ir)
+I would be glad if you visit my website [MaryamNazeran.ir](https://maryamnazeran.ir).